 \section{Abstract}

-Time series data are essential for a wide range of applications, particularly in developing robust machine learning models.
-However, access to high-quality datasets is often limited due to privacy concerns, acquisition costs, and labeling challenges.
-Synthetic time series generation has emerged as a promising solution to address these constraints.
-In this work, we present a framework for generating synthetic time series by leveraging complex networks mappings.
-Specifically, we investigate whether time series transformed into Quantile Graphs (QG) -- and then reconstructed via inverse mapping -- can produce synthetic data that preserve the statistical and structural properties of the original.
-We evaluate the fidelity and utility of the generated data using both simulated and real-world datasets, and compare our approach against state-of-the-art Generative Adversarial Network (GAN) methods.
-Results indicate that our quantile graph-based methodology offers a competitive and interpretable alternative for synthetic time series generation.
+Time series data are essential for a wide range of applications, yet access to high-quality datasets is often constrained by privacy concerns, acquisition costs, and labelling challenges.
+Synthetic time series generation has emerged as a promising approach to address these limitations.
+In this work, we investigate the use of complex network mappings for synthetic time series generation, focusing on the Quantile Graph (QG) representation and its inverse.
+While the inverse QG mapping has been previously proposed, its potential as a general-purpose data generator has not been systematically evaluated.
+We address this gap through a comprehensive empirical study assessing both the fidelity and utility of synthetic time series generated by the Inverse Quantile Graph (InvQG) framework.
+The evaluation combines statistical feature analysis, network-based topological characteristics, and performance in downstream clustering and classification tasks, using simulated and real-world datasets.
+The results show that InvQG effectively preserves marginal distributions and short-term temporal dependencies across a wide range of models, while exhibiting predictable limitations in capturing long-range or higher-order dynamics.